Mathijs995/LaTeX-Workshop/README.md

 - [Workshop slides](https://github.com/Mathijs995/LaTeX-Workshop/raw/master/LaTeX%20Workshop%20-%20Presentation.pdf)

 ## I found a mistake or something is not clear, what do I do?
-Please file an issue or contact me.
-You would greatly help me out improve the workshop content!
+Please file an issue or send an email to mathijsdejong1995[at]gmail.com.
+You would greatly help out with improving the workshop.

 ## License
 This content is licensed under an MIT license, meaning you can use it for your own workshops.
-If you do, I would like to hear your feedback and share knowledge, so feel free to contact me at mathijsdejong1995 [at] gmail.com.
+If you do, I would like to hear your feedback and share knowledge, so feel free to contact me at mathijsdejong1995[at]gmail.com.